Eastern Equine EncephalitisAgency: Natural Resources

 Precautions humans can take to reduce the risk of exposure are: use insect repellants for personal protection; keep tight screens on windows, doors, and porches; and use protective clothing.
 If a wild deer appears sick or acts abnormal, it should not be handled or consumed.

 Because EEE can be transmitted to humans by mosquitoes, people should take the necessary precautions to avoid exposure to these insects.
 In humans there is a case fatality rate of 30 to 70% and EEE often causes severe permanent neurological disorders among survivors.
+It is unlikely but possible that humans could become infected with EEE by getting brain or spinal cord matter from and infected deer in their eyes, lungs, or skin wounds.
+Hunters should take precautions when field dressing harvested deer (see EEE - Addressing Hunter Concerns).

 Although it occurs only rarely, EEE remains an important zoonotic disease in Michigan from public health and economic perspectives.